-Shifting
+Shifting Transaxle

-■ NOTE: The CVT is fully automatic and shifts as a function of engine RPM and vehicle loading.
+■ NOTE: When shifting, the operator is selecting a drive range in the transaxle and not in the Continuously Variable Transmission (CVT).
+The CVT is fully automatic and shifts as a function of engine RPM and vehicle loading.

-Always come to a complete stop before attempting to shift from one range to the other or into reverse.
+Always come to a complete stop and allow the engine to return to idle before attempting to shift from one range to the other or into reverse.
 Always shift on level ground.

-1. To select reverse gear from park, move the shift lever downward one position until the letter "R" is displayed on the LCD gauge.
-2. To select neutral from reverse, move the shift lever downward one position until the letter "N" is displayed on the LCD gauge.
-3. To select high range from neutral, move the shift lever downward one position until the letter "H" is displayed on the LCD gauge.
-4. To select low range from high range, move the shift lever downward one position until the letter "L" is displayed on the LCD gauge.
+1. To select reverse gear from park, move the shift lever downward one position until the letter "R" is displayed on the LCD information gauge.
+2. To select neutral from reverse, move the shift lever downward one position until the letter "N" is displayed on the LCD information gauge.
+3. To select high range from neutral, move the shift lever downward one position until the letter "H" is displayed on the LCD information gauge.
+4. To select low range from high range, move the shift lever downward one position until the letter "L" is displayed on the LCD information gauge.